Beats Studio Buds outpace AirPods and Galaxy Buds with a bevy of great features | CNN Underscored

-We’ve spent nearly two weeks with Beats Studio Buds, and there’s a lot of things that they get right for just shy of $150.
+We’ve spent nearly two weeks with Beats Studio Buds, and there are a lot of things that they get right for just shy of $150.
 And to get a deeper dive on these buds, CNN Underscored got to exclusively chat with Todd Parker, the head of acoustics at Beats, on sound quality and acoustics.
 Let’s break it down.

 The who, what and how